-A PAC is a recurring automatic withdrawal that transfers a pre-specified amount of money from your bank account and puts it in an investment or savings account, such as an RRSP or TFSA.
-You can schedule PACs in a variety of ways, such as weekly, bi-weekly, semi-monthly or monthly.
-And you get to pick the amount of money that you want to move.
+A PAC is a recurring automatic withdrawal that transfers a pre-specified amount of money from your bank account to an investment or savings account, such as an RRSP or TFSA.
+You can schedule PACs to occur on an interval of your choosing (such as weekly, bi-weekly or monthly) and specify the amount you’d like to be transferred each time.

 A PAC makes it easy to allocate money to your savings.
 There are no regular updates to make and no risk of forgetting to make the transfer.
 With some quick math, you can figure out exactly how much your PAC amount should be to maximize your savings.